Visyond/website-hugo/site/content/solutions/data-tracking-software.md

 aliases: /solutions/governance/
 metaTags: "<meta name=\"title\" content=\"Track Changes and Control Information Flows in Spreadsheet Models\"> <meta name=\"description\" content=\"Track changes and take control of your spreadsheet models with Visyond’s spreadsheet data tracking software.\"> <meta name=\"keywords\" content=\"track changes in excel, spreadsheet governance\">\r\n\r\n<meta property=\"og:title\" content=\"Track Changes and Control Information Flows in Spreadsheet Models\">\r\n<meta property=\"og:type\" content=\"website\">\r\n<meta property=\"og:image\" content=\"https://visyond.com/img/Visyond%20Inforgraphics%20%20NEW%20v23%201.5x%20supersample.png\">\r\n<meta property=\"og:description\" content=\"Get what no other spreadsheet-based technology can give you.
 Carry out, in minutes, what takes experts hours or days to do.\">\r\n<meta property=\"og:url\" content=\"https://visyond.com/solutions/data-tracking-software\"></p>"
 title: Data Tracking Software
-topTitle: Track Changes and Control Information Flows in Spreadsheet Models
+topTitle: >-
+  Improve Data Tracking and Spreadsheet Collaboration.</br>
+  <span style="color: #0086ff;">In Minutes</span>.
+topSubTitle: >-
+  Turn scenario planning, forecasting and spreadsheet modeling workflows into a collaborative and error-free experience.
+topVideoThumbnail: /video/Track What Is Happening in Your Projects - Visyond.jpg
+topVideo: /video/Track What Is Happening in Your Projects - Visyond.mp4
+isStepsVisible: true
 StepsHeader: >-
-      Get Results in 3 Simple Steps
+      What-if Analysis in 3 Simple Steps
 StepsBlock:
   - descr: >-
-      Import your spreadsheet to complement your existing toolkit (e.g., Excel, BI-tools) , or create one from scratch.</br></br>
+      Import your model or create a new project from scratch.</br></br>
-      Visyond will warn you if there are errors or data anomalies, and create a collaborative environment if you need to work in teams and track changes.</br></br>
+      Visyond will warn you if there are errors or data anomalies, and create a collaborative environment if you need to work in teams and track changes.
-      If you are too busy – <b>we can build a model and maintain it for you.</b>
     benefitsList:
       - text: >-
           Improve your performance without changing your workflow.